-As a variation on the lift and shift, replatforming involves making a few further adjustments to optimize your landscape for the cloud.
+As a variation on the lift and shift, replatforming involves making a few further adjustments to optimise your landscape for the cloud.
 Again, the core architecture of applications stays the same.
-This, too, is a good strategy for conservative organizations that want to build trust in the cloud while achieving benefits like increased system performance.
+This, too, is a good strategy for conservative organisations that want to build trust in the cloud while achieving benefits like increased system performance.

 Refactoring (or rearchitecting) means rebuilding your applications from scratch.
 This is usually driven by a business need to leverage cloud capabilities that are not available in your existing environment, such as cloud auto-scaling or serverless computing.
 Refactoring is generally the most expensive option, but also the most compatible with future versions.

 Once you have assessed your application portfolio for cloud readiness, you might find some applications are no longer useful.
 In this case, simply turn them off.
 The resulting savings might even boost your business case for applications that are ready for migration.

 For some organisations, cloud adoption does not yet make sense.
 Are you unable to take data off premises for compliance reasons?
 Perhaps you are not ready to prioritise an app that was recently upgraded?
 In this case, plan to revisit cloud computing at a later date.
 You should only migrate what makes sense for your business.